manolino/vilfredo-setup/INSTALL.rst

     YOUR_VILFREDO_MYSQL_PASSWORD=your_mysql_password
     YOUR_SECRET_KEY=your_secret_key
     YOUR_VILFREDO_SALT=your_vilfredo_salt
-    # Replace "vilfredo" with the name of system user you want to run Vilfredo
+    # Replace "vilfredo_nightly" with the name of system user you want to run Vilfredo
-    NAME=vilfredo
+    NAME=vilfredo_nightly
     #################################################################################
     # Install required packages (some of them could be already present on the system)
     #################################################################################